jonelo/jacksum-for-macos/README.md

 ### Quick Actions

-There are two ways to get rid of single entries or of the whole Services integration.
+There are two ways to get rid of individual entries or of the whole Services integration.

 **Switch them off, without removing anything.** Open System Settings → Keyboard → "Keyboard Shortcuts…" → Services, and untick the four entries that start with "Jacksum - ". macOS keeps that